Don’t have your postcode? No problem, click here.

 Are security systems worth the investment?

 One of the ways you can reduce the cost of home insurance is by having a good security system.
-Burglar alarms, CCTV, motion-sensor lights etc. all help to make your home more secure.
-Although there is an initial investment, they make your home that much less likely to be targeted by burglar/vandals and therefore enable you to make a saving on your home insurance.
+Burglar alarms, CCTV, motion-sensor lights, etc., all help to make your home more secure.
+Although there is an initial investment, they make your home much less likely to be targeted by burglars or vandals, enabling you to make a saving on your home insurance.
 In fact, some insurance providers won’t provide cover unless you have a working burglar alarm.

 Is it possible to cover an unoccupied property?

 Typically, home insurance will cover your home for up to 60 days of being unoccupied.
-If your property is going to be unoccupied for longer than this, for example in the case of a holiday home, then you’ll need to take out a specialised unoccupied property insurance policy.
+If your property is going to be unoccupied for longer than this, for example, in the case of a holiday home, then you’ll need to take out a specialized unoccupied property insurance policy.

 Did you know?